What you need to know

 No, unfortunately due to the types of volunteer roles available we are not able to guarantee the amount of hours that may be required by Centrelink.

-All Council volunteers are allocated a supervisor in the area they are undertaking work.
-Supervisors provide on the job training, sound guidance and direction to make it easy and enjoyable to carry out their volunteering work.
+Our volunteers are allocated a supervisor in the area they work to provide on the job training, guidance, direction and answer questions.

 For more information contact Volunteer Services on 9243 8888 or email firstname.lastname@example.org